Well-quasi-ordering digraphs with no long alternating paths by the strong immersion relation: Series-parallel separations

-\begin{pf} If there exist two disjoint threads $Q_1,Q_2$ in $D$ and $2t+3$ disjoint threads between $Q_1$ and $Q_2$, then $D$ contains a $(t+1)$-alternating path.
-So the underlying graph of $D$ does not contain a subdivision of $2 \times k$-wall for some sufficiently large $k$.
-Hence there exists an integer $w$ such that the underlying graph of $D$ has tree-width at most $w$ by the Grid Minor Theorem \cite{rs_V}.
+\begin{pf} Let $t$ be a positive integer.
+Since $D$ does not contain a $t$-alternating path, the underlying graph of $D$ does not contain a subdivision of the $2 \times (2t+1)$-grid.
+Since the $2 \times (2t+1)$-grid is subcubic, there exists an integer $w$ such that the underlying graph of $D$ has tree-width at most $w$ by the Grid Minor Theorem \cite{rs_V}.

 Define $f(t)=4(w+1)$.
 Note that $w$ only depends on $t$, so $f(t)$ only depends on $t$.

 For a $t$-alternating path $P$ in $D$, \begin{itemize} \item if $t$ is odd, then let $m_P$ be the $\lceil \frac{t}{2} \rceil$-th pivot of $P$. \item if $t$ is even, then let $m_P$ and $m_P'$ be the $\frac{t}{2}$-th and $(\frac{t}{2}+1)$-th pivots of $P$, respectively, and by symmetry, we may assume that $m_P$ is a sink and $m'_P$ is a source. \end{itemize}